Kragdom/Kragdom/README.md

-- 👋 Hi, I’m @Kragdom
+- 👋 Hi, I’m @Kragdom also know as Gustavo
 - 👀 I’m interested in CS and Game Development
-- 🌱 I’m currently learning CS and software management
+- 🌱 I’m currently learning computer vision and data analysis
 - 💞️ I’m looking to collaborate on Game development, Web development and App development
 - 📫 How to reach me: E-mail or linkedin profile
 - 😄 Pronouns: He/Him